Epidemiology of cancer

 The epidemiology of cancer is the study of the factors affecting cancer, as a way to infer possible trends and causes.
-The study of cancer epidemiology uses epidemiological methods to find the cause of cancer and to identify and develop improved treatments.
+The study of cancer epidemiology uses analysis of the incidence and distribution patterns with determinants of health and disease conditions in a defined population to find the cause of cancer and to identify and develop improved treatments.

 This area of study must contend with problems of lead time bias and length time bias.
 Lead time bias is the concept that early diagnosis may artificially inflate the survival statistics of a cancer, without really improving the natural history of the disease.
 Length bias is the concept that slower growing, more indolent tumors are more likely to be diagnosed by screening tests, but improvements in diagnosing more cases of indolent cancer may not translate into better patient outcomes after the implementation of screening programs.
 A related concern is overdiagnosis, the tendency of screening tests to diagnose diseases that may not actually impact the patient's longevity.
 This problem especially applies to prostate cancer and PSA screening.

 Some cancer researchers have argued that negative cancer clinical trials lack sufficient statistical power to discover a benefit to treatment.
 This may be due to fewer patients enrolled in the study than originally planned.